 7 | irr. app. (ext.) – Tuberpendicular

-Matt Waldron’s music has a tendency to linger at the liminal point between eccentricity & outright absurdity.
+Matt Waldron’s music has a tendency to linger at the liminal point between eccentricity and outright absurdity.
 This album interestingly draws away from both, presenting instead a more serious soundscape.
-Waldron handles sound the way a magician might use a cauldron; scraps of ideas from a myriad sources are thrown into the pot sometimes on a whim, sometimes to steep & transform the nature of the whole.
-In the case of Tuberpendicular, the choice of sounds is as tantalisingly anecdotal as ever: almost nothing sounds synthetic, & the resulting smorgasbord of unrelated, almost identifiable sources impacting off each other makes for an absolutely fascinating aural journey.
+Waldron handles sound the way a magician might use a cauldron; scraps of ideas from a myriad sources are thrown into the pot sometimes on a whim, sometimes to steep and transform the nature of the whole.
+In the case of Tuberpendicular, the choice of sounds is as tantalisingly anecdotal as ever: almost nothing sounds synthetic, and the resulting smorgasbord of unrelated, almost identifiable sources impacting off each other makes for an absolutely fascinating aural journey.

 [irr. app. (ext.)]

 6 | Stephan Mathieu – The Falling Rocket

 In a year that saw practically no ambient music of quality, Stephan Mathieu consistently proves that the genre yet has life.
 Chords hang, melodies slowly form, deep clusters judder at length, motes of material appear and drift—none of this is new, of course, but Mathieu imbues these nine pieces with such interest and beauty it’s as though he was inventing ambient anew.
 The music has a transfixed, ecstatic quality, and that’s precisely the effect it has on the listener.
 Really gorgeous stuff.